-The admission arrangements for children with EHC Plans (and Statements waiting to be converted) are specifically excluded from the usual arrangements, including the appeal arrangements under Section 424(3)b of the Education Act 1996 and/or Children and Families Act 2014.
-The appeal in the case of a child with an EHC Plan or Statement (which has not yet been converted into an EHC Plan); is to the Special Educational Needs and Disability Tribunal, which is different from an admissions appeal panel.
+The admission arrangements for children with EHC Plans are specifically excluded from the usual arrangements, including the appeal arrangements under Section 424(3)b of the Education Act 1996 and/or Children and Families Act 2014.
+The appeal in the case of a child with an EHC Plan; is to the Special Educational Needs and Disability Tribunal, which is different from an admissions appeal panel.